 - In a large bowl, combine all the ingredients above.

-- Line it up in your tray.
-They will shrink a bit.
+- Line the chicken thighs on your tray.
+The chicken thighs will shrink a bit.
 You can line them up close to each other.

 - Air fry for 25 minutes.
-Flipping halfway.
+Flipping the boneless thighs halfway.
 Flip again and broil for the last 2 minutes to get that crispy skin and beautiful red color.
 Make sure the internal temperature is 165 degrees.

 Notes